abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 thought I clearly saw in Ajahn Pasanno yesterday as Luang Por Sopah was recollecting his life at Wat Pa Pong.

-We can loose touch with the inspiring memories of our wholesome efforts due to the immediacy of the daily difficulties, frustrations, and temporary setbacks we experience.
-With these daily concerns, we can easily forget that we’re engaged in something very beautiful and noble, so that from time to time, we need uplifting, we need to refresh ourselves.
-That’s where these inspiring memories of our past efforts come in.
-They can uplift and refresh our practice, and so are worth bringing up, reflecting upon, and appreciating.
+We can lose touch with the inspiring memories of our wholesome efforts due to the immediacy of the daily difficulties, frustrations, and temporary setbacks we experience.
+With these daily concerns, we can easily forget that we’re engaged in something very beautiful and noble.
+So from time to time, we need uplifting, we need to refresh ourselves, and that’s where these inspiring memories of our past efforts come in.
+They can uplift and refresh our practice and are worth bringing up, reflecting upon, and appreciating.
 They remind us that we have been engaged in something very beautiful and noble, indeed.

 # It’s Not a Sure Thing